GrapheneOS/hardened_malloc/README.md

 - Linear overflows are deterministically detected.
-- Use-after-free are deterministically detected until the freed slot goes through both the random and FIFO quarantines, gets allocated again, goes through both quarantines again and then finally gets allocated again for a 2nd time.
+- Use-after-free are deterministically detected until the freed slot goes through the quarantine, gets allocated again, goes through the quarantine again and then finally gets allocated again for a 2nd time.
 - Since the default `0` tag is reserved, untagged pointers can't access slab allocations and vice versa.